nullivex/apx-express-socket.io/README.md

 * Supports sending json, xml, raw, and files
 * Added extensive testing against input and output formats
 * In order to support busboy and mime type detection node support for node ~0.8 has been dropped
+* Redis is no longer started automatically and must be configured by the user
+* Added full config passing to socket.io for better control

 ### 0.2.0
 * Upgraded to work with apx 0.4.0